 apple production and third for its Christmas tree and layer chicken production.

 Though the economy in the state is stable, home values have not grown significantly in recent years.
 Currently, the average home value in

 Pennsylvania is valued at $158,900, a 3.9% uptick over the last year.
 Next year it is predicted home values will see slightly less growth, with around

 With lower home values, the possibility of being eligible for a reverse mortgage may be increased for those homeowners who are interested.

 If you reside in Pennsylvania, All Reverse Mortgage® is here to answer your questions.
-Access our free calculator to estimate
+Call Toll Free (800) 565-1722 – Or try ARLO™ our revolutionary reverse mortgage calculator that offers side-by-side program comparisons, real-time interest rates and expert recommendations.